SoloUnity/valorantstorechecker-iOS/README.md

 #### What are the measures in place to protect me?

 In addition to never storing your password, sensitive information including your region is secured behind Keychain.
 The app is also open source, allowing anybody and everyone to access the code at all times.
-Your privacyis a priority, and I have done everything in my power to ensure it.
+Your privacy is a priority, and I have done everything in my power to ensure it.
 For legal mumbo jumbo, see [here](https://solounity.notion.site/solounity/Valorant-Store-Checker-App-Privacy-Policy-761932ab3fcb4fea95564b2b63d2d5b5).

 #### What assets are downloaded?